vickyleu/compose-multiplatform-core/MULTIPLATFORM.md

 ```

 To fix this error:
-1. Run `./gradlew desktopApiDump`
+1. Run `./gradlew jbApiDump` or (for Linux/Window host) [CI task](https://teamcity.jetbrains.com/buildConfiguration/JetBrainsPublicProjects_Compose_CommitDumpApi) that creates a commit "Dump API" in a branch
 2. See what has changed in *.api files.
 3. If there are only additions - there is no binary incompatible change.
 4. If there are some removals - most probably there is a binary incompatible change and it needs to be fixed before merging it to the main branch.

-Note that only desktop has API checks at the moment, but in the future it will be added for all targets.

 ### Publishing
 Compose Multiplatform core libraries can be published to local Maven with the following steps: